 When a profile is deleted, all of the history associated with that person in every Planning Center app is deleted forever, including their check-ins, registrations, donations, payments, and volunteering history.

 If a profile represents a real person in your church with history, deleting the profile is not the right tool to use.

 However, if the profile represents a person who has moved away, left your church, was fired, or doesn't attend your church for any other reason, you should set that profile to inactive, or if the profile is a duplicate profile, you should merge the two profiles.

 The only time you should delete a profile is when the profile is either test data or was created by accident.

-If you are still confident that you want to delete this profile, you can do so from the bottom left of the profile's page.
+If you are still confident that you want to delete this profile, you can do so from the settings gear.

-- This profile and all the data and history associated with it will be deleted from every Planning Center app.
-This includes donation history and any reoccurring gifts.
+- This profile and all the data and history associated with it, such as previous donations and recurring gifts, will be deleted from every Planning Center app.

-- Because deleting profiles is so destructive, it must be done by an organization administrator.
+- Because deleting profiles is so destructive, it can only be done by an Organization Administrator.

 - This can not be undone.
 There is no going back.
 If that gives you the slightest bit of concern, you should either set the profile to inactive or merge it with another.